GreenBlitz/GB-Robot-Template/src/main/java/frc/robot/subsystems/swerve/module/calibrations.md

 Modules:
 -----------------------
-- [s] Enter modules in the order specified in ModuleUtils.ModulePosition
+- [x] Enter modules in the order specified in ModuleUtils.ModulePosition

 ModuleConstants: (real and simulation)
 -----------------------